 Coping if you have children

-- Tell them what they need to know: firstly that you're poorly, secondly the correct name of the disease and finally some detail about what the treatment is.
+- Tell them what they need to know – firstly, that you're ill and secondly the correct name of the disease.
+Finally some detail about what the treatment is.
 When you are being treated explain to them what's happening and any obvious changes like hair loss or fatigue.

 How will my children react?

-Their reaction will depend on their age and previous experience of loss.
+Their reaction will depend on their age and previous experience of illness.
 They may experience:

-- Anger: many children, of all ages, react with anger – at you, a teacher or their peers.
-This is very common and can be hard to deal with without getting angry yourself.
+- Anger – many children, of all ages, react with anger.
+This may be at you, a teacher or their friends.
+It's very common and can be hard to deal with without getting angry yourself.

-- Regression: you may find that young children go backwards in their development.
+- Regression – you may find that young children go backwards in their development.
 This is a normal response.
 For example, they may start wetting the bed, become clingier, go back to using a dummy or start playing up at school or getting into trouble.
 This should resolve with time and reassurance.

-- Physical symptoms: children might complain of a headache, tummy ache, dizziness, sleeping problems and a loss of appetite.
-Girls are more likely to experience physical symptoms than boys.
+- Physical symptoms – children might complain of a headache, tummy ache, dizziness, sleeping problems and a loss of appetite.

 What can I do?

-Let your children know that you understand why they feel angry and allow them to express themselves.
+- Let your children know that you understand why they feel upset and allow them to express themselves.
 It might help them to channel their anger, for example through exercise or art.

 To learn more about our review process, take a look at our information standards.